BakelLab/minerva-queue-lsf/bin/README.txt

 jobstatus
   Summary representation of all queued and running jobs.
 Your jobs will always be listed at the top.
-Type 'jobstatus -p' to instead get a summary of CPUs in use.
+Type 'jobstatus -p' or 'jobstatus -g' to instead get a summary of CPUs or GPUs, respectively.

 nodestatus
   Summary representation of node usage.
 Useful for tailoring jobs to fit